 - To make a chunk small enough to negotiate and move in a backlog.

-- Leave technical functions to architects, developers, testers.
+- Leave technical functions to architects, developers, and testers.

 User stories provide an essential context for the development team before the project begins.
 They focus on the users and address the actual situation that customers may face, and it can help development teams think more critically and creatively.